 I think it’s fair to say the Gaggia Classic is “the” original entry-level home barista espresso coffee machine.

 When Gaggia released the machine in 1991, I believe they were aiming to make a high quality traditional home espresso machine.
-I don’t think they had the home barista or prosumer espresso coffee machine market in mind, in fact that this market didn’t in reality exist as such at that time.
+I don’t think they had the home barista or prosumer espresso machine market in mind, basically that this market didn’t in fact exist as such at that time.

-But what they produced was perhaps one of the first prosumer espresso coffee machines.
-Maybe not at the kind of level (and price) numerous people have in mind these days when using the prosumer or home barista terms, but the original classic was essentially a miniature version of a commercial espresso machine.
+However what they produced was perhaps one of the first prosumer espresso coffee machines.
+Maybe not at the kind of extent (and price) numerous people have in mind these days when utilizing the prosumer or home barista terms, however the original classic was essentially a miniature version of a commercial espresso machine.

 Over the years huge numbers of home baristas either started out with, or stuck with, a Gaggia Classic, and it developed an almost cult status.